DeBraid/tech-notes/Premature-Optimization.md

 Can you show some examples of this?
 Are there any instances of startups dying because their tech stack prohibited scaling?

 It's not clear there is any data here.

+PG in his "beating the averages" essay:

+> This is not just a theoretical question.
+Software is a very competitive business, prone to natural monopolies.
+A company that gets software written faster and better will, all other things being equal, put its competitors out of business.

+Agility over optimizing for scale.
+He continues:

+> And when you're starting a startup, you feel this very keenly.
+Startups tend to be an all or nothing proposition.
+You either get rich, or you get nothing.
+In a startup, if you bet on the wrong technology, your competitors will crush you.

+Emphasis on moving quickly, not scaling.

+## Stack Exchange on Scaling

 [1]:homepage.cs.uri.edu/~thenry/resources/unix_art/ch01s06.html
 [2]:https://www.youtube.com/watch?v=668vPl7q3xg&lc=z12zzv2pjsvjw5yaj04ccb5bozjxefuqkj4.1483890770309382